yusef320/AI-Driven-Consensus/README.md

 # AI-Driven-Consensus

+Authors: Yusef Ahsini, Belén Reverte, and J. Alberto Conejero

 ## Overview
-This repository contains Python scripts designed for generating synthetic datasets based on directed graphs and for training predictive models using these datasets.
+This repository contains Python scripts designed for generating synthetic datasets based on directed graphs and for training predictive models using these datasets of the article "AI-Driven Consensus: Modeling Multi-Agent Networks with Long-Range Interactions through path-Laplacian Matrices".
 Two main scripts (`data_generation.py` and `model_training.py`) are provided for simulating graph dynamics and performing model comparisons.

 ## Scripts